-Lucy’s sister became so sure that she was improperly mated to her husband that she left him, and he had a difficult time persuading her to return.
+Lucy’s sister became so sure that she was improperly mated to her husband that she left him.
+He had a difficult time persuading her to return.

-One evening he came home during a rainstorm and found the Live Forevers were holding a service in his living room.
-When he told the group to leave, they demurred.
-They preferred not to go out in the rain.
+One evening he came home during a rainstorm and found the Live-Forevers holding a service in his living room.
+When he told the group to leave, they demurred because they preferred not to go out in the rain.

 “If you fear rain more than fire, you can stay,” Eleazer shouted.
 With that, he plunged his fireplace shovel into the burning coals of the fireplace and began showering them over the crowd.
-His home was soon free of the congregation.
+The congregation quickly left.

-However, he was not forever rid of their influence.
-Several days later, Eleazer travelled to nearby Grafton with his ox cart, and he never returned home.
+However, he could not forever rid himself of their influence.
+Several days later, Eleazer travelled to nearby Grafton with his ox cart and never returned home.
 He was found dead in the road.
-Most suspected he was killed by the Live Forevers.
+Most suspected the Live-Forevers killed him.